blugnu/test/README.md

 }
 ```

-All three tests in this example are testing the same thing, though the first two use test helpers while the third uses a `test.Error` testable.
+All three tests in this example are testing the same thing, though the first two use test helpers
+while the third uses a `test.Error` testable.

-The third test is strongly typed and is arguably more readable and intuitive than the first two, but the first two are more concise.
+The third test is strongly typed and is arguably more readable and intuitive than the first two,
+but the first two are more concise.

 ### Naming a SUT (Subject Under Test)

-All factory functions support an optional `string` parameter to provide a name for the value being tested.
+All factory functions support an optional `string` parameter to provide a name for the value being
+tested.
 If not specified, each factory function will assume a default name.

-The function supported by the testable returned from a factory function also

 Example: